-Norwich 12 is a pioneering heritage concept which is an initiative by Norwich Heritage Economic and Regeneration Trust (HEART), a private, charitable trust set up to act as an umbrella organisation for all the heritage on offer in Norwich and to be a best practice exemplar internationally for heritage as a social and economic regeneration vehicle.
+Norwich 12 is a pioneering heritage concept which was originally an initiative by Norwich Heritage Economic and Regeneration Trust (HEART), a private, charitable trust set up to act as an umbrella organisation for all the heritage on offer in Norwich and to be a best practice exemplar internationally for heritage as a social and economic regeneration vehicle.

 The project was inspired by a similar heritage concept that has been adopted in Philadelphia, USA.
 The American city's Independence National Historical Park is a collection of buildings and open spaces that are managed as a unified set by the US National Park Service, even though they exist under plethora of ownership and management regimes.
 As with the Philadelphia project, Norwich 12 seeks to connect the group of buildings and promote them as a significant collective destination.

 Many thanks to the following photographers and organisations, whose photos are used on this website: